Check out our Fall 2023 Group Therapy Options.

-The Counseling Center offers a variety of therapy groups each semester.
-Some of them include:
+The Counseling Center offers a variety of groups to address a broad range of college student needs and experiences:

 - Full-semester therapy groups: Therapy groups are designed to offer students a consistent space to process concerns, receive support, practice making changes, and to remember that they are not alone.
 These groups meet weekly throughout the course of the semester, allowing students to build trust and connection with fellow group members.
 Issues commonly addressed in our Understanding Self and Others groups include anxiety, depression, adjusting to college, relationship concerns, family issues, and more.
 We also offer specialized therapy groups for students with more specific concerns (i.e. trauma, eating concerns, etc.) or specific identities (gender spectrum, sexual orientation spectrum, other underrepresented identities, etc.)

 - Half-semester skills groups: These groups invite students to connect with others while gaining skills for coping, mindfulness, and more.
 They are a blend of structured skills training, experiential activities, and between-session practice.
 Students will gain insight into their mental health concerns and be given opportunities to practice new ways to manage them.
 These groups typically meet for 4-5 consecutive weeks.